bruprescott/CTDizzle/Documentation/User_Guide.md

 4. Right click on the SparkFun_DS3234_RTC_Arduino_Library-master folder.
 Select extract all.
 5. Select browse.
 6. Navigate to Windows (C:) > Program Files (x86) > Arduino > libraries.
 Click on select folder.
 7. The SparkFunDS3234RTC library can now be included by the operating code.
-Note that during upload, the Arduino IDE may classify the DeadOn RTC library as “Uncategorized”.
-The library should still function if this occurs.
+Note that during future uploads, the Arduino IDE may classify the DeadOn RTC library as “Uncategorized”.
+The library should still function even though this message appears.

 ### Board Prep
 It is necessary to prepare several electronic components and sensors with some preliminary soldering.
 - Solder breakaway header strips to boards that require them.
 (Qduino, Transflash, RTC)
-- It is recommended you keep the BNC connectors on the kit for testing and calibration.
+- It is recommended you keep the BNC connectors on the EC kit for testing and calibration.
 If you think you might want to shorten the conductivity probe cable, you can do that later.
-Make sure you enough!
+Make sure you enough though!
 - If you think you might not use the DF13 connects on the temperature and pressure sensors, now is a good time to cut them off.
 Carefully strip away ~1cm of insulation.
+Tin the ends to prevent stray wires.
 - The following pictures show the use of JST connectors to allow easy removal of the sensors from the main protoboard.
 If you are using these connectors, now is a good time to solder to the sensors.
 Make sure to remember which wires you solder to the JST pins!

 ### Breadboard and Testing Setup